Moreh Responsibilities

 Personal Skills

-1. Leadership – the Assembly Moreh should be able to lead in a variety of contexts (individual, small groups, large groups) in such a way that Yahusha Mashiack and His Gospel are central.
+1. Leadership – the Assembly Moreh should be able to lead in a variety of contexts (individual, small groups, large groups) in such a way that the Torah and Besorah are central.
 He should be a self-starter and an initiative taker.

-2. Relational —the Assembly Moreh should have a heart to care for people, not just manage systems; that drive should manifest itself in the appropriation of time.
+2. Relational —the Assembly Moreh should have the heart to care for people, not just manage systems; that drive should manifest itself in the appropriation of time.

 3. Administrative —while seeking mainly to shepherd people, the Assembly Moreh should have the skill set and ability to effectively manage the various administrative tasks associated with the position.

-4. Teacher —the Assembly Moreh should be an effective teacher who is able to rightly handle Torah and joyfully engage in expository exultation while speaking especially to the Assembly’ unique context.
+4. Teacher —the Assembly Moreh should be an effective teacher who is able to rightly handle Torah and joyfully engage in expository exultation while speaking especially to the Assembly’s unique context.

 5. Teacher/Equipper —the Assembly Moreh should be able to effectively “equip the saints for the work of the ministry.”